anchore/vunnel/DEVELOPING.md

 1. Fork Vunnel and add the new provider.

+Take a look at the example provider in the `example` directory.
+You are encouraged to copy `example/awesome/*` into `src/vunnel/providers/YOURPROVIDERNAME/` and modify it to fit the needs of your new provider, however, this is not required.

-You should be able to see the new provider in the `vunnel list` command and run it with `vunnel run <name>`.
+Once implemented, you should be able to see the new provider in the `vunnel list` command and run it with `vunnel run <name>`.
 The entries written should write out to a specific `namespace` in the DB downstream, as indicated in the record.
 This namespace is needed when making Grype changes.